All Episodes

 They certainly appear chemical because of the prismatic effect that we're seeing.

-I really would like to get up there with you, Mike, and Stick a probe in these things and just get an analysis.
+I really would like to get up there with you, Mike, and stick a probe in these things and just get an analysis.

-Alright, let's see if we can arrange that.
+All right, let's see if we can arrange that.

-Alright, I want to thank you both for being here.
+All right, I want to thank you both for being here.

-Of course, William, thank you for staying up late and listening.
+And of course, William, thank you for staying up late and listening.

-A pleasure and thank you Mike for your contribution tonight.
+A pleasure, and thank you, Mike, for your contribution tonight.

-Let's see if we can use a little bit of good old innovation here and maybe find out a little
+Well, let's see if we can use a little bit of good old innovation here and maybe find out a little bit more about what these things could or could not be.

-In fact, we'll find out the answer.
+In fact, we'll find out the answers.

 If we can put a person on the moon, we can find out what's in these chemtrails.